An asymptotic theory for the high-Reynolds-number flow past a shear-free circular cylinder

-The vorticity generated in the boundary layer is convected downstream in a narrow wake behind the cylinder.
-A right-handed Cartesian coordinate system $(x,z)$ in which either coordinates are scaled with cylinder radius $a$ is chosen for analyzing the flow in this region.
-The origin of the coordinate system is at the rear stagnation point with $x$ axis pointing in stream-wise direction.
+To complete our description of the vortical regions of the flow field we next develop an asymptotic analysis of the narrow downstream wake region into which the vorticity generated at the shear-free cylindrical surface is eventually convected (see figure~\ref{fig:Schematic}).
+We adopt a Cartesian coordinate system $(x,z)$ where both the scaled coordinates $x$ and $z$ are normalized with respect to the cylinder's radius $a$.
+The origin of the coordinate system coincides with the rear stagnation point with the $x$ axis pointing along the streamwise direction.

-Vorticity level is $O(1)$ same as boundary layer and stagnation region, in the initial stage of wake because of the absence of vortex stretching mechanism.
-Now if $\delta_w$ denotes the wake thickness scaled with cylinder radius $a$, then the correction velocity in stream-wise direction $\tilde{u}_x$ should be $O(\delta_w)$ to carry the vorticity produced in boundary layer.
-Conservation of mass principle gives the magnitude of other component of correction velocity i.e $\tilde{u}_z$ as $O(\delta_w^2)$.
-The magnitude of potential flow velocity components $\overline{u}_x$ and $\overline{u}_z$ in the wake are easily found to be $O(1)$ and $O(\delta_w)$ respectively.
-Now again by balancing the convective terms with diffusion terms in wake similar to the boundary layer, it can be shown $\delta_w \sim \delta$, so we have chosen $\delta_w = \delta$.